jareddilley/Desk-Roomba/README.md

 # Object Detection
 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/ultrasonic-sensor-demo.gif)

-The robot is able to avoid opjects by using an ultrasonic sensor.
+The robot can avoid objects by using an ultrasonic sensor.
 This was the only sensor already built into the original design.
+The sensor bounces ultrasonic sound off the object and listens back for the echo.
+The time between send and receive determines the distance.
+In code, we can vary how close the object can get before turning around.

 # Edge Detection
 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/ir-sensor-demo.gif)

-The robot is able to keep itself from folling off the edge by usining an ir sensor.
+The robot can keep itself from folling off the edge by usining an ir sensor.

 # Duster
 ![image](https://github.com/jareddilley/Desk-Roomba/blob/main/Media/dusting-demo.png)